Last Updated on 24th January 2022 by Sophie Nadeau

 While everyone has heard of the ornate library of Trinity College Dublin, few know about the rather secret spot of Marsh’s Library.
 Tucked away behind St Stephen’s Cathedral and a solid wrought iron gate, you’ll find the unique Dublin Gem.

 Marsh’s Library is where Bram Stoker (author of Dracula) once studied and where Jonathan Swift (writer of Gulliver’s Travels) would sit, research, and read.
-Today, the centuries-old shelves are one of Dublin’s best-hidden attractions and are well worth the entry fee of a few euros.
+Today, the centuries-old shelves are not only one of Dublin’s best-hidden attractions, but one of the best-kept secrets of Ireland.
+If you choose just one paid attraction to visit while in Dublin, I would say that a trip inside Marsh’s Library is well worth the entry fee of a few euros.

 St Patrick’s Cathedral & St Patrick’s Green